 The AFDRB provides former Airmen the opportunity to request a review of their discharge (except for a discharge or dismissal by general courts-martial) within 15 years of the date of separation.
 An Airman is eligible to apply if they meet the following criteria:

-To request to have your discharge reviewed, complete, sign, and submit a DD Form 293, Application for the Review of Discharge from the Armed Forces of the United States, which can be accessed at: www.esd.whs.mil/Portals/54/Documents/DD/forms/dd/dd0293.pdf
+To request to have your discharge reviewed, complete, sign and submit a completed DD Form 293, Application for the Review of Discharge from the Armed Forces of the United States.
+Airmen should ensure they make a copy of their application packages as the AFDRB will not return them.

-Applications can be submitted by mail or by email
+Applications may be submitted by mail or email:

 Digital File Resolution: Please ensure documents are scanned at a high enough resolution to accommodate text recognition.
 Any pictures or images should be scanned at the highest resolution possible.
 Submitting unreadable information could delay your case due to the need to request legible paper copies.